 Certain health conditions, lifestyle, and environment affect how much fluid you need.
 Below are some examples:

 Pregnant women and breastfeeding moms need extra fluids.
-Staying well-hydrated is crucial during pregnancy because dehydration can lead to a variety of complications for mother and baby.
-Breastfeeding moms need to stay well hydrated to help maintain their milk supply.
+Staying well-hydrated is crucial during pregnancy to keep both mom and baby healthy.
+Breastfeeding moms also need to stay well hydrated to help maintain their milk supply.

-People who have had kidney stones need to drink more fluids to help decrease the risk of stone recurrence.
+People with a history of kidney stones need to drink more fluids to help decrease the risk of stone recurrence.
 Many experts recommend drinking enough fluid to produce at least 2 liters (68 ounces) of urine per day.

 People with certain medical conditions like congestive heart failure or kidney failure may need to drink less fluids.
-Always discuss with your healthcare provider and following the recommendations they provide.
+Always discuss with your healthcare provider and follow the recommendations they provide.

 Athletes or anyone exercising in the heat and/or humidity need extra fluid to replace what is lost through sweat.
 Even a slight (2%) decrease in body water can cause dehydration and negatively affect performance.
 Further water loss can lead to other potentially harmful changes such as increased heart rate and body temperature, dizziness, fatigue, and heat illness.

 To figure out how much fluid you need, weigh yourself before starting your exercise, and again after you are finished.
-Drink at least two cups (16-20 ounces) of fluid for each pound lost during exercise.
+Drink about two cups (16 ounces) of fluid for each pound lost during exercise.

 3. Drink other beverages if necessary.

 If you get bored with plain water, try to drink other types of fluids throughout the day.
-Here are some healthy hydration tips for those of you struggling to drink enough water throughout the day:
+Here are some healthy hydration tips if you’re struggling to drink enough water throughout the day:

 - Add a splash of juice to water or seltzer.